JosephRullo/Network-Security-Groups-and-Inspecting-Network-Protocols/README.md

 **RDP Traffic**
 <p>
 Lastly we'll observe the "RDP" or the Remote Desktop Protocol traffic.
 Another way to filter the traffic in Wireshark is to enter in the Port that the protocol uses.
-RDP protocol uses "Port" number 3389, so we'll enter "tcp.port==3389" in the traffic field.
+RDP protocol uses "TCP Port" number 3389, so we can enter "tcp.port==3389" in the traffic field.
 Once entered, you'll notice continual traffic appear immediately since we are utilizing this protocol with our remote connection to the Virtual Machine via Remote Desktop.
 <p>
 <p>
 <img src="https://i.imgur.com/9QfFjKe.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>